some-natalie/some-natalie/_recipes/baked-beans.md

 - 1 tsp dijon mustard
 - freshly ground black pepper
 - a drop or two of liquid smoke
-- 0.25 lbs bacon or salt pork
 - 1 small onion, finely diced
 - a splash or two of apple cider vinegar
+- 0.25 lbs bacon or salt pork (optional)
+- Leftover ham, cut into small pieces (optional)
-- Ham bone (optional)
+- Ham bone and broth from cooking the ham (optional)

 ## Directions